CharlieAlphaFox/BinanceMarginTrader/README.md

 Identifies the overal bigger picture, 1-2 Hr candls to return trend: 'UP', 'DWN' or 'SIDEWYS'

 You can build (and easily write) your own strategy, could be Moving averages, MACD, VWAP or etc. based
-# (email me: carlo.fernandezben@gmail.com to write one.)
+# NOT TESTED, BACKTRACKED NOR PROFITABLE ( email me: carlo.fernandezben@gmail.com to write one )

-Goes Long or Short depending on the strategy, and corrects the position in case there is any fault or exception in the process.
+Goes Long or Short depending on the strategy chosen, starts looking for other pairs faster to trade when volatility starts.

+Revises and corrects the position in case there is any fault or exception in the process.

 Plots and saves an .html file of the chart when going long or short.